Plumo24/librarymanagement/README.md

 # Library Information Managment System

 This Library Information Management System is designed to manage library resources efficiently.
-It provides functionality for adding, removing, and updating information about books, users, and activities such as borrowing and returning of books.
+It provides functionality which includes adding, removing, and updating information about books, users, and activities such as borrowing and returning of books.
+This can be applied in a real world library

 ## Modules and Interfaces

-The following modules and interfaces are expected to be developed in this system.
+The following modules and interfaces are expected to be developed in the library management system.

 ### Login Module

 * Interface:
 	+ Username and Password fields.
-	+ Dropdown to select user role (Admin/User).
+	+ Dropdown to select user role (Admin/User) at the point of login.
 	+ Login button.
 * Features:
 	+ Authentication using credentials.
-	+ Redirect to admin dashboard or user dashboard based on role.
+	+ Redirection  to Admin dashboard or User dashboard based on role.

 ### Admin Dashboard